The world is a crazy place right now and I am scared.

 I teach online.
 I think if you’re reading this you know that.
 I reach people all over the world and it’s rewarding.
 I’m trying to figure out if I can serve my local community too.

 Right now I’m envisioning “Fountain City Meditation” as a floating community, a group where we come together at different places and different times.
-Over the summer I did some outdoor public meditations.
-That was the beginning of this.
-I’m picturing something sort of like small Bible study groups.
-Only we’ll be studying our minds together.

 I want to provide opportunities for meditation practice and I want to encourage that practice.
 There are several meditation communities in town.
 I want to reach the people that aren’t feeling served by those communities.
 I know those people exist.